-In this RCast, Greg Meredith is joined by Isaac DeFrain and Christian Williams to discuss why concurrency is necessary
+In this RCast, Greg Meredith is joined by Isaac DeFrain and Christian Williams to discuss why concurrency is necessary for blockchain—and beyond.

 And that’s the kind of way in which things have been scaling for quite some time now for many years.
 At the hardware level and up, it’s all been about concurrency.
 As a result, in order for code to get any faster, code has to make use of that concurrent capability both on the chip and across the chips and across the machines in the rack and so on.
 So that’s been the pressure from below.